-The municipality is facing significant financial stress that commenced in the 2011 financial year.
-The profitability ratio shows us that the municipality is failing to break even on its main operations which are selling of electricity and water and other essential services.
+The municipality of Thabazimbi is facing significant financial stress that commenced from 2011 financial year.
+The profitability ratio shows us that the municipality is failing to break even on its main operations which are selling of Electricity and Water and other essential services.

-The liquidity and solvency position of the municipality is also hugely stressed as the financial commitments entered into by the municipality are beyond the municipal capacity to service them.
-The municipality will evaluate all the contracts entered into and find ways of terminating non-essential ones.
-These challenges have further affected the municipality's ability to adequately provide quality service delivery to the community.
+The liquidity and solvency position of the Municipality is also hugely stressed as the financial commitments entered into by the municipality outweigh the municipal capacity to service them.
+The municipality must evaluate all the contracts entered into and find ways of terminating non essential financial commitments.

+These challenges have further affected the municipality's ability to adequately provide quality service delivery to the community of Thabazimbi.

-Tables below and Chapter 5 on the Audited Financial Statements provides further evidence of the issues mentioned above..
+Tables below and Chapter 5 on the Audited Financial Statements will give further evidence to this.